CADR LISP Machine and CADR Processor

 Mod5 = Top

-The entries under kbd are in the form of X keysym = LM key.
-LM means lisp machine.
+When using X11 backend, the entries under kbd are in the form of X keysym = LM key.
+XStringToKeysym function is used to read X keysym.
+LM key means Lisp Machine key.

 • LM key names are defined in the lmch.defs file.
 For example, X(suspend, 0201) in lmch.defs means there is an LM key named suspend (which sends scan code octal 201 in the original keyboard).
 The function keys of (space-)cadet keyboard are these (ordered by the code in lmch.defs, between 201-236): break, clear_input, call, terminal, macro, help, rubout, overstrike, tab, line, delete, clear_screen, return, quote, hold_output, stop_output, abort, resume, status, end, roman_i, roman_ii, roman_iii, roman_iv, hand_up, hand_down, hand_left, hand_right, system, network.